 Hobbs have been making waddings/battings since1978.
 Here’s what they recommend on using their waddings:

+How should I wash and dry my quilts?
 All quilts, old or new, should be washed with care.
 It is recommended to wash by hand or in a washer on the gentle cycle using cool water.
 Be especially cautious with front-loading washers as the intense spin cycle on these machines can be very hard on quilts, and avoid agitating your quilts to keep them in tip-top shape.

 Drying should be done on the very lowest heat or air-dry setting.
 If no shrinkage is desired, laying the quilt out to air dry is recommended.
 Over-drying is detrimental to the long-term strength and colourfastness of any quilt and should also be avoided.
 Extreme heat and agitation should be avoided for all quilts, but particularly for quilts with cotton/wool, wool and silk battings (quilts made with these battings should be air-dried).